JakeRuff/jakeruff.github.io/portfolio.md

 Created a website for a mock up prototype app called FamilyHub, for keeping track of your family and important documents.
 The prototype and website were developed for my digital media innovation capstone course.
 The concept was developed as part of a group project, [link to PDF of research here.](https://drive.google.com/file/d/1e_cg1smTxKdH3zdI20i5fudpgNPN1KyB/view?usp=sharing)

-HTML & CSS Bootstrap Adobe XD
+HTML & CSS, Bootstrap, Adobe XD

 [Visit Site](https://ruff.dev/FamilyHub-Prototype) [GitHub](https://github.com/JakeRuff/FamilyHub-Prototype)